dcorns/slideshow/README.md

         45 pagecontrol() is called:

-            47 Pagecontrol function emulates an http request, puts the XML file into the slideshow object using getAd(), getTimeline() and getImages().
-Then it adds additional objects to slideshow that are not currently provided by the data file.
+            47 Pagecontrol function emulates an http request, puts the XML file into the slideshow object using getAd(), getTimeline() and getImages() and adds additional objects to slideshow that are not currently provided by the data file.
             Then it calls buildshow() which sets up the canvas, sets the initial background, creates the image nodes and populates slideArray with them.